The assembly of dusty galaxies at $z \geq 4$: the build-up of stellar mass and its scaling relations with hints from

 In addition, all the above requirements ensure a reasonable computational time for eight runs performed in the redshift range $4 \leq z \leq 100$.
-A good statistics of galaxy candidates is required in fact to reproduce a reliable trend of cosmic star formation history and the main galaxy scaling relations, while the ability to resolve the most massive star-forming environments is fundamental to perform a first exploration of the internal properties of some of these candidates and their circumgalactic environments and compare with possible observational counterparts\footnote{Once the best candidates are chosen we plan to perform zoom-in simulations of their environments with the next version of \texttt{dustyGadget} providing an updated model H$_{2}$-based star formation and ISM (Graziani et al., in prep.)}.
+A good statistics of galaxy candidates is required in fact to reproduce a reliable trend of cosmic star formation history and the main galaxy scaling relations, while the ability to resolve the most massive star-forming environments is fundamental to perform a first exploration of the internal properties of some of these candidates and their circumgalactic environments and compare with possible observational counterparts\footnote{Once the best candidates are chosen we plan to perform zoom-in simulations of their environments with the next version of \texttt{dustyGadget} providing an updated model for H$_{2}$-based star formation and ISM (Graziani et al., in prep.).}.